 “I know just enough statistics to be dangerous.”

-One way I help engineers is to analyze data.
+One way we help engineers is to analyze data.
 Given a set of measurements, what can we conclude?
 Are there any subtle traps to avoid?
 How much confidence can we have in our final answer?
-Sometimes engineers ask me to sign off on an analysis they’ve already done, just as they’d have another engineer review their engineering work.
+Sometimes engineers ask us to sign off on an analysis they’ve already done, just as they’d have another engineer review their engineering work.

-If you’d like to talk about how I can help you with statistical problems in engineering, please give call or email to discuss your project.
-I look forward to talking with you.
+If you’d like to talk about how we can help you with statistical problems in engineering, please give us a call or email to discuss your project.
+We look forward to talking with you.